Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{PTE}

-This metric, given as a percentage or a dimensionless quantity, refers to the ratio of the power captured by EH receiver(s) to the power consumed by the corresponding transmitter(s).
-This metric captures the joint energy conversion efficiency of the transmitter(s), the medium, and the EH circuit(s).
+This metric, given as a percentage or a dimensionless quantity, refers to the ratio of the power captured by EH receiver(s) to the power consumed by the corresponding transmitter(s) and captures the joint energy CE of the transmitter(s), the medium, and the EH circuit(s).
 Several factors can affect PTE, including the distance between the ET and EH receiver and the specific WET technology.